When a traveler asks AI for a boutique hotel, it returns a short list. If yours isn't on it, I find why, and what to fix first.

 If a hotel's documentation is incomplete, or the platforms are telling different stories, AI sees the conflict and falls back to a category description.
 Boutique hotel.
 Good location.
 Thoughtful design.
 None of it enough to make someone choose you over the property down the road.

 The audit starts at the documentation layer.
 That's where the signal actually breaks down.
-I'm good at finding that gap.
-It's not by accident.
+I'm good at finding where it breaks and deciding what to fix first.
+That's the same call I made for fifteen years, in a different domain.

 More on LinkedIn ↗